Staging a Pratchett Play

 Feet of Clay, The Rince Cycle (based on The Colour of Magic and The Light Fantastic) & Unseen Academicals

-[Oberon also plan to publish two other Briggs adaptations - Lords & Ladies and Terry Pratchett: the Shakespeare Codex (a Shakespeare/Pratchett mash-up based loosely on the Science of Discworld II: the Globe)]
+[Oberon also plan to publish three other Briggs adaptations - Lords & Ladies , Terry Pratchett: the Shakespeare Codex (a Shakespeare/Pratchett mash-up based loosely on the Science of Discworld II: the Globe) and Hogfather]

 For requests to perform the Oberon titles and for their application form and contact details, see https://oberonbooks.com/index.php/page/performance...